-7.1.8 Policy qualifiers syntax and semantics
+7.1.2 Syntax and semantics of policy qualifiers

-7.1.9 Processing semantics for the critical Certificate Policies extension
+7.1.3 Semantic treatment for the critical extension "Certificate Policy"

 The "Certificate Policy" extension identifies the policy that defines the practices that Camerfirma explicitly associates with the certificate.
 The extension may contain a qualifier from the policy.
 See 7.1.6.